 On a Knife Edge premiered at San Francisco Documentary Festival in 2017 and has since screened in over twenty international film festivals.
 It won the Grand Jury Documentary Prize at the Portland Film Festival in 2017, the Best Director Prize at the Tulsa American Film Festival in 2017 and the Harry Randall Award for Best Documentary at the ALBA Human Rights Festival in New York in 2017.
 On a Knife Edge has also screened on the PBS World Channel’s America Reframed strand and on Al Jazeera English’s series Witness.
 In 2018 On a Knife Edge was voted Best TV Coverage of Native America by the Native American Journalists Association.

 In his work, Jeremy has been drawn towards character-driven observational documentaries, where individual stories touch upon bigger political and social issues (such as Orphans of Burma’s Cyclone Channel 4 Dispatches, Ghosts of the 7th Cavalry, BBC Storyville), revealing hidden histories and stories, while simultaneously giving voice to those from whom we do not often hear.

 He has also enjoyed responding creatively to the challenges of directing and producing popular docs that have delivered significant audience shares (The Laziest Men in Britain, The Unluckiest Faces in Britain for ITV1, Real Wife Swaps for Channel 5), films made with humour and an eye for the absurd, masquerading under sensational titles, but which also unpacked the human experience in revealing and perhaps unexpected ways.

-View the MA Documentary Film course page.
+View the BA (Hons) Film and Television course page.

 On a Knife Edge: onaknifeedge.com